Who the hell are you?

 Time to write about it

 Most of the journey has been undocumented.
-When it was, it was usually at the darkest moments, in since-deleted Facebook rants to my friends about the sheer pointlessness of cloud and data science in specific, technology in general, and modern society overall.
+When it was, it was usually at the darkest moments, in since-deleted Facebook rants about the pointlessness of cloud and data science in specific, technology in general, and modern society overall.
 Learning is like that sometimes, and nobody ever said it would be easy.
 Other than a few wishes for the immediate gory death of unspecified individuals at some software companies, I take it all back.

 The purpose of this blog is twofold: to continue documenting the journey, and to occasionally look back and comment on the things I’ve seen and done but did not comment on productively at the time.